BLOG

 Salesforce has acquired 70+ companies to date

-The acquisition, completed in 2021 for $27.7 billion, aims to make Slack the primary communications interface for Salesforce's Customer 360 platform.
+The acquisition, completed in 2021 for $27.7 billion, made Slack the primary communications interface for Salesforce's Customer 360 platform.

 Salesforce products

 Salesforce offers specialized solutions to support and elevate company operations across sales, service, marketing, and commerce.
-Let’s take a closer look at their major products.
+Let’s take a closer look at Salesforce’s major products.

 Sales Cloud